Azurixa/ComingSoon_Template/README.md

-# CommingSoon_Template
+# Coming Soon website Template
 >by Mateusz Ożóg

+Preview of this template in *preview.png* file!

 Comming Soon one page with builded in timer (soon)!
 *Part of coding as fast as possible challenge!*